p1kus/bash-script-library/README.md

 # My collection of useful bash scripts

-Random set of bash scripts created for personal use
+Random set of bash scripts created for personal use, some may depend on other CLI tools (curl, jq for example)

 ## Contents
 * rename